Milwaukee’s police chief is frustrated, says he’s been accused of “unethical behavior”

 "Three people in the last seven years have been killed in those pursuits.
 That's a lot safer -- and we set a record last year for the number of pursuits we had," Flynn said.

-The chief understands the public is frustrated with a policy that lets many suspects drive away without fear of being pursued but wants more time to convince the Fire and Police Commission that more chases won't lead to a decrease in crime.
+The chief said he understands the public is frustrated with a policy that lets many suspects drive away without fear of being pursued, but he wants more time to convince the Fire and Police Commission that more chases won't lead to a decrease in crime.

 "I'm their expert.
 If the current policy doesn't pass their concerns, let us work together to craft an rational policy.
 Don't throw a bunch of random data points to me and expect me to craft a policy that works for professional standard," Flynn said.
 "I have an obligation to give them good advice -- and I have not been afforded that opportunity."